iPad 5 LTE LCD Replacement

 Step 31

-- Take out the 2.3 mm Phillips screw that’s holding the battery connector in place on the logic board.
+- Grab your 2.3 mm Phillips screwdriver and remove the single screw holding the battery connector to the logic board.

-- Leave the blocker in place so that the battery connector doesn’t accidentally make contact.
-You’ll want to keep things separated until you’ve wrapped up your repairs.
+- Leave that blocker in place to keep the battery connector leads from making contact until you've finished your repairs.

 Step 32

-- Unscrew the three 1.4 mm Phillips screws holding down the display cable bracket—time to get those screws out and keep moving forward!
+- Carefully remove the three 1.4 mm Phillips screws that are holding the display cable bracket in place.

 Step 33